 O klątwie zwycięzcy i tym jak ją złamać.
 GRAPE | Tłoczone z danych dla DGP

-Piotr is an assistant professor in the Economic Department at Northwestern University.
+Piotr is an associate professor in the Economic Department at Northwestern University.
 His research interests include market, mechanism, and information design.
 Piotr's most recent work studies market-design responses to inequality.